ksevindik/ksevindik.github.io/_posts/2007-02-22-finding-winning-matchups-in-tennis-and-software-development-teams.md

+---
+layout: post
-# Finding Winning Matchups in Tennis and Software Development Teams
+title: Finding Winning Matchups in Tennis and Software Development Teams
+author: Kenan Sevindik
+---
 I can say that tennis is a lifestyle for me.
 Watching and playing it for hours are really enjoyable activities.
 I try to improve my game by modeling tennis pros, taking their approaches to games as reference.
 I have just finished reading a book about tennis strategies, written by `Glenn Sheiner`.
 In this book, he had collected his experiences and observations